Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Introduction

-Regulators in several jurisdictions are drafting ML frameworks that require assessing model susceptibility to different risks~\cite{whitehouse,ico,dpia,nist,ec2019ethics}.
-Thus, we need an automatic way to assess susceptibility to both intended and unintended interactions.
-To this end, we propose a library that is: \begin{enumerate*}[label={(\roman*)}, itemjoin={;\xspace}] \item \emph{comprehensive} (representative attacks, defenses, and metrics across risks) \item \emph{extensible} (easy addition of new modules) \item \emph{consistent} (a simple API template for inputs and outputs) \item \emph{applicable} (supports both intended and unintended interactions). \end{enumerate*} Existing libraries satisfy some, but not all, of these requirements.
-They either focus on a single risk (e.g.~\cite{pang2022trojanzoo,wei2023dpmlbench,opacus,captum}), omit unintended interactions (e.g.~\cite{cleverhans, art, deepsec,liu2022mldoctor,murakonda2020mlprivacymeter,aif360,fairlearn}), or are difficult to extend with newer attacks or defenses (e.g.~\cite{deepsec,pang2022trojanzoo,murakonda2020mlprivacymeter,wei2023dpmlbench,opacus}).
-We provide more details in Section~\ref{sec:problem}.
+Prior works have proposed a systematic approach to identify the causes underlying interactions among defenses and risks~\cite{duddu2023sok}.
+However, we need an easier way to evaluate susceptibility to both intended and unintended interactions at scale.

+We identify four key requirements for such a library: it should be \emph{comprehensive}, \emph{extensible}, \emph{consistent}, and \emph{applicable}, which we describe in more detail in Section~\ref{sec:problem}.
+Existing libraries satisfy some, but not all, of these requirements.
+They either focus on a single risk (e.g.~\cite{wei2023dpmlbench,opacus,captum}), omit unintended interactions (e.g.~\cite{cleverhans,art,deepsec,liu2022mldoctor,2025mlprivacymeter,aif360,fairlearn}), or are difficult to extend with newer attacks or defenses (e.g.~\cite{deepsec,pang2022trojanzoo}).